 Tortoise use: Desert tortoises forage on this species in the eastern Mojave (Esque 1994).
 This species was fifth most abundant among diet species across the range of the tortoise and observed in the diets at four different sites, and present at additional sites across the deserts.

 Propagation, production, and cultivation: Seeds gathered from plants in the field germinated and grew easily when directly sown for greenhouse experiments (DeFalco et al. 2003).
-D. pinnata exhibits light physiological dormancy and germinates most successfully after stratification in temperatures between 5°- 20°C (Young et al. 1970).
+Descurainia pinnata exhibits light physiological dormancy and germinates most successfully after stratification in temperatures between 5°- 20°C (Young et al. 1970).
 These findings are corroborated by a recent study of germination requirements of current and potential restoration species of the Colorado Plateau (Foxx and Kramer 2015).
 Under all three pre-treatments simulating winter conditions (12 weeks at 1.1°C, followed by germination conditions simulating early, mid, and late spring temperatures), D. pinnata seeds experienced germination rates of 50% or better, while treatments without winter conditions had very low germination rates (6-20%).
 Plants of this species produce numerous, small seeds that may make it suitable in a commercial seed increase setting.

 Recoverability: Recoverability is unknown, but the incredibly broad distribution, habitat breadth, and prolific seed production of this species suggest that it would perform well in restoration projects.